gryphonshafer/pnwquizzing/docs/resources_for_quizzing/virtual_quizzing.md

 # Virtual Quizzing

 The following are the specific processes and rules for virtual quizzing.
-These are all considered overlays to the existing processes and rules of traditional quizzing.
-Begin first with the set of rules for your juristiction.
-For example, if quizzing at the Internationals level (also referred to as "Internetionals"), begin with the most current [IBQ rulebook](IBQ_rule_book.md), then apply the following as overrides.
-If quizzing at the PNW Quizzing level, begin with the [IBQ rulebook](IBQ_rule_book.md), then apply [PNW rules](PNW_rules.md), then apply the following as overrides.
+These are all considered overlays to the existing processes and rules of Quizzing.
+Begin first with the set of rules for your jurisdiction, then apply the following as overrides.

 ## Required Equipment